itheamc/mapbox_map_gl/README.md

 ### How to add style source?

-This api supports all the style sources that is supported by the Mapbox Map Android Sdk.
+This api supports all the style sources that is supported by the latest Mapbox Map SDK.
 You can add the style source like this.

 ```